albertomario/synapsis-api/docs/database-schema.md

 ## Overview

-Snap SIS uses **PostgreSQL 16** with **Lucid ORM** (AdonisJS v6).
+Synapsis uses **PostgreSQL 16** with **Lucid ORM** (AdonisJS v6).
 All dates are stored in UTC and converted to local EU timezones on the frontend.
 The schema is designed with GDPR compliance as a primary concern, including Row Level Security (RLS) and audit logging.

 ## Connection Configuration